When can I Catch The Breeze?

 The Breeze's green and gray trolleys combine the nostalgic features of the turn-of-the-century passenger street car with the modern technology of today's transit advancements.
 Be sure to listen for the "clang" of our authentic trolley bells.

-How do I pay my fare?
+How much does it cost and how do I pay my fare?

 What features do the trolleys have?